The trust chain at a glance

 Your customer’s signing key

-- Kubernetes appliances: private key as a Kubernetes Secret in
+- Kubernetes appliances: private key as a Kubernetes Secret in the cluster namespace.

 | Property | Value |